 Strong math fact fluency also helps build student confidence.
 Children who can answer basic math questions without hesitation tend to develop positive attitudes toward mathematics, making them more willing to take on new challenges.

-Traditional Methods vs. Modern Approaches to Teaching Math Facts
+Old vs. New: Teaching Math Facts Effectively

 Past teaching methods relied heavily on rote memorization and repetitive drills to build math fact knowledge.
 Today's approaches focus on helping students grasp develop the Math understanding first.
 Teachers now incorporate tools like arithmetic racks, dominoes, and number lines to support learning.